tclvanessa/Dictionary/README.md

-# Project 3
+# Dictionary
-For this project, you will partially implement a Dictionary ADT with extra functionality of being able to find the closest entries in the dictionary to the given invalid word.
+This program implements a Dictionary ADT with extra functionality of being able to find the closest entries in the dictionary to the given prefix using a compact prefix tree.
-You will partially implement such a dictionary using a compact prefix tree.
-Please see a project description and a link for the starter code on Canvas.

 For the suggest method, I implemented it by returning entries with the same prefix as the word passed into it!